IBM/page-lab/pageaudit/README.md

 `npm install`

-`node cluster.js` to start
+`node pagelab.js` to start

-PageAudit node server will connect to the Django server, request all the Urls and fill the redis queue with them.
+Page Lab node server will connect to the Django server, request all the Urls and fill the redis queue with them.

 Wokers will fork, grab a url from the queue and run a Lighthouse performance , a18y or other audit and report back to the Django server.

+A default of 12 tests will be run concurrently